PACER (law): Fees

 The United States Congress has given the Judicial Conference of the United States authority to impose user fees for electronic access to case information.
 All registered agencies or individuals are charged a user fee.

 The fee, as of April 1, 2012, to access the web-based PACER systems is $0.10 per page.
 Prior to that the fee was $0.08 per page and prior to January 1, 2005, the fee was $0.07 per page.
 The per page charge applies to the number of pages that results from any search, including a search that yields no matches with a one-page charge for no matches.
 The charge applies whether or not pages are printed, viewed, or downloaded.
 There is a maximum charge of $3.00 for electronic access to any single document other than name searches, reports that are not case-specific, and transcripts of federal court proceedings.

 In March 2001, the Judicial Conference of the United States decided that no fee would be owed until a user accrued more than $10 worth of charges in a calendar year.
 If an account does not accrue $10 worth of usage between January 1 and December 31 of a year, the amount owed would be zeroed.
 In March 2010, that limit was effectively quadrupled, with users not billed unless their charges exceed $10 in a quarterly billing period.
 Beginning in 2012, the limit was $15 per quarter.
+In September 2019 the limit was doubled to $30 per quarter amid claims they were collecting excessive fees.

 Effective with Version 2.4 (March 7, 2005) of the PACER software, to comply with the E-Government Act of 2002, written opinions that "set forth a reasoned explanation for a court's decision" are supposed to be free of charge, but are sometimes billed for.
 In order to facilitate access to written opinions, the court system also provides them on CourtWeb, which does not require PACER registration but only has records from (as of Aug 2016) 30 courts.